mampfes/hacs_waste_collection_schedule/doc/source/joondalup_wa_gov_au.md

 ```

 ## How to find your mapkey, if you want to use it
 Search for your collection schedule on the Joondalup website.
 Wait for the schedule to load and the property image to be displayed.
-Right-click on the property image and copy image address.
+Right-click on the property image and _copy image address_.
 Examine the copied url, your mapkey is shown at the end of the url.